Jennifer4450/LearningJournal/README.md

 ## Welcome to my Learning journal

-Here is where I plan to put my thoughts and labs as I go through my 102 class
+Here is where I plan to put my journals, notes and labs as I go through my 102 class

-### Growth mindset

-Everytime I think of growth midset I always think of the movie *Meet The Robinsons* There is a line in the movie that always helps

 [My Git Hub Page](https://jennifer4450.github.io/LearningJournal/)

+### Growth Mindset

+Everytime I think of growth midset I always think of the movie *Meet The Robinsons*.
+There is a line in the movie that always helps me look a different way at the thought of making a mistake *"Failure you learn, success not so much"*.
+When using this mantra I feel better about my potential and use that to continue to learn and grow.
+When you feel better about your own potential you also want to see others acheive more.

+### Reminders I can use to help me keep my Growth Mindset
+- Everyone has to start somewhere
+- Your learning process is not the same as everyone else
+- Don't be afraid of challenges, if you fail, that's ok because tha's how you learn!

 Table of Contents